Criminal Justice MS Degree - Online

 - Choose a specific concentration for your criminal justice studies: criminal justice generalist, management or research.

-- Select from 2 options to complete your degree: Write a master’s thesis (important if you wish to enter a doctoral program) or take the non-thesis path, which requires comprehensive examinations in core subject areas.
+- Select from two options to complete your degree: Write a master’s thesis (important if you wish to enter a doctoral program) or take the non-thesis path, which requires comprehensive examinations in core subject areas.

 - Complete a master’s program modeled after curriculum recommendations from the well-respected Academy of Criminal Justice Sciences, the national association that promotes criminal justice education, research and policy analysis.